bitcoin-sv/arc/doc/README.md

 as are desired.
 In the future, ARC will be also able to send transactions using ipv6 multicast, which will make it possible to connect to a large number of nodes without incurring large bandwidth costs.

-ARC consists of four microservices: [API](#API), [Metamorph](#Metamorph), [BlockTx](#BlockTx) and [Callbacker](#Callbacker), which are all described below.
+ARC consists of 3 core microservices: [API](#API), [Metamorph](#Metamorph) and [BlockTx](#BlockTx), which are all described below.

 All the microservices are designed to be horizontally scalable, and can be deployed on a single machine or on multiple machines.
-Each one has been programmed with a store interface and various databases can be used to store data.
-The default store is sqlite3, but any database that implements the store interface can be used.
+Each one has been programmed with a store interface.
+The default store is postgres, but any database that implements the store interface can be used.

 ```plantuml
 @startuml